 Claims are most often denied for failure to meet the third parameter.
 It is also significant to note that, if you have a condition that is service-connected and that service-connected condition causes another condition to develop, this means the second condition qualifies as well.
 Substandard care at a VA hospital that causes an injury is also considered service-connected.

 For example, if you presently suffer from PTSD that was diagnosed by your psychiatrist as a result of an experience you had while serving in the military and can prove this, you may be eligible for Veterans compensation based on a determination made on your percentage of disability.
 Of course, it can be very difficult sometimes to show that your present disability was caused by your time in the service.
 This is especially true when the disease, injury, or event is hard to prove or is different from the current medical condition, but caused the present disability.

-If you are found eligible for pension, you may also be entitled to Aid and Attendance or Household Benefits.
-This is for veterans who are more seriously disabled, and these benefits are in addition to pension.
+If you are found eligible for pension, you may also be entitled to Aid and Attendance or Housebound Benefits.
+This is for Veterans who are more seriously disabled, and these benefits are in addition to pension.

 Aid and Attendance can be granted to a Veteran when he or she is eligible for pension and meets any of the following conditions: